AnayAshishBhagat/site/README.md

 # Website for Making Interactivity book

-This website is served from ~[Github Pages](https://pages.github.com/)~ Netlify and it is based on the [minimal-mistakes theme](https://github.com/mmistakes/minimal-mistakes), ~which is dynamically imported on every build with the [jekyll-remote-theme](https://github.com/benbalter/jekyll-remote-theme) plug-in~
+This website is served from ~[Github Pages](https://pages.github.com/)~ Netlify and it is based on the [minimal-mistakes theme](https://github.com/mmistakes/minimal-mistakes), ~which is dynamically imported on every build with the [jekyll-remote-theme](https://github.com/benbalter/jekyll-remote-theme) plug-in~.This website will tell you to make
+Interactivity book
 # Installation

-1. Fork this repo.
+1. Fork this reopen .
 2. ~Go to Settings-->Github Pages and find your URL~ Configure the deployment from your netlify account.
 3. Edit the about description and URL to match your repository settings.